-The Respondent's use of the disputed domain name in connection with a website of explicit pornographic content or a blank web page that is not safe, or that is dangerous to access does not correspond to any of the circumstances set forth in paragraph 4(c) of the Policy.
+The Respondent's use of the disputed domain name in connection with a website of explicit sexual content does not correspond to any of the circumstances set forth in paragraph 4(c) of the Policy.

 Based on the available record, the Panel finds the second element of the Policy has been established.